Taberone/Cataclysm-DDA-Touhou-Mod/README.md

 # Cataclysm-DDA-Touhou-Mod
 **Feel free to fork this mod and do whatever you want with it, I guess.
-I haven't been too active with modding CDDA recently.**
+I haven't been too active with modding CDDA recently.
+Just credit me if you make a fork of this.**

 **This mod goes in data/mods.
 Magiclysm is required.**